Russia kicks off World Cup with dominating win over Saudi Arabia | CBC Sports

 - SCORES & STATS: 2018 FIFA World Cup

-With President Vladimir Putin watching, Cheryshev chipped the ball over two Saudi defenders in the 43rd minute and shot over goalkeeper Abdullah Al Muaiouf's right side.
+Substitute Denis Cheryshev soon scored the first of his two goals.
+He chipped the ball over two Saudi defenders in the 43rd minute and shot over goalkeeper Abdullah Al Muaiouf's right side to make it 2-0.
 He later chipped the ball in for Russia's fourth goal in stoppage time.

-Yuri Gazinsky initially put Russia ahead with a header from Alexander Golovin's cross in the 12th minute.
+"I have never done anything like this," Cheryshev said.
+"I already felt very happy when I knew I could come here with my squad, but I never, ever dreamed of something like this."

 After Cheryshev's first goal, Artyom Dzyuba made an instant impact off the bench to make it 3-0 in the 71st with a header from Golovin's cross.
 Golovin added the fifth from a free kick.